 Table of Contents

 How Will New BAH Rates Affect Me?

-BAH Rate Protection ensures your BAH will not go down if you live in an area where BAH rates decreased.
-Instead, you will be grandfathered into your previous rate until you PCS, your pay grade changes, or there is a change in your dependency status.
+BAH Rate Protection ensures your BAH will not go down if you live in an area where rates decreased.
+Instead, you will remain at your previous rate unless one of these circumstances apply:

-- If you PCS, you will receive the current BAH rates at your new duty station.
-There are two possibilities if your pay grade changes.
+- Permanent change of station (PCS): you will receive the current BAH rates at your new duty station.

-- If you are demoted, you will receive the current BAH rate for your new pay grade, regardless of whether or not it is lower than your current rate.
+- Demotion: you will receive the current BAH rate for your new pay grade, regardless of whether or not it is lower than your current rate.

-- If you are promoted, you will receive the BAH for your new pay grade, or your previous pay grade, whichever is higher (BAH rates may be higher for a lower pay grade if you were grandfathered into an old rate and BAH rates have since dropped for your duty location).
+- Promotion: you will receive the BAH for your new pay grade, or your previous pay grade, whichever is higher.
+BAH rates may be higher for a lower pay grade if you were grandfathered into an old rate and BAH rates have since dropped for your duty location.

 How Are BAH Rates Determined?

 BAH rates are based on duty location, pay grade and dependency status (with or without dependents).
 The rates are based on rent and utilities in more than 300 civilian housing markets.
 BAH rates no longer include the cost of renters’ insurance.
 I’m a big believer that service members should buy renters’ insurance, whether they live in the barracks or off-base.